The Lost Dog Team

 Ben is a Work Place artist and was Associate Artist at South East Dance 2012-14.
 In 2016 Ben won the National Dance Critics Award for Outstanding Male Performance for Paradise Lost (lies unopened beside me).

 Daisy Drury (Executive Producer)

 Daisy is a producer and arts consultant with a background in movement-based performance and circus.
-Prior to joining Lost Dog in January 2019 she was Head of Producing for Fuel and, for 12 years, Director of Circus Development at the National Centre for Circus Arts.
+Prior to joining Lost Dog in January 2019, she was Head of Producing for Fuel and, for 12 years, Director of Circus Development at the National Centre for Circus Arts.
 At NCCA she created and lead on a series of artist and artform development programmes.
-Other projects included the training programme for the 42 deaf and disabled artists who performed in the Opening Ceremony of the London Paralympic Games and Depart, a site-specific circus and dance show created specially for derelict Victorian cemeteries.
+Other projects included the training programme for the 42 deaf and disabled artists who performed in the Opening Ceremony of the London Paralympic Games and Depart, a site-specific circus and dance show created especially for derelict Victorian cemeteries.
 Her first role in the arts was as Development Manager at the Young Vic where she worked on the capital fundraising campaign for the new building.

 Other careers have included a researcher on the South Bank Show, a presenter in the ‘Talk Zone’ at the Millennium Dome and a short, disastrous stint as a social media entrepreneur in the days before social media existed.

 Emma studied Dance BA (Hons) at the University of Chichester in 2013-2016.
 She accidentally found her life-long passion for dance at age 3, having been enrolled in Ballet in an attempt to make her less clumsy and accident-prone.
 She joined the Lost Dog team in May 2019.

 Prior to joining Lost Dog, Emma worked in a variety of administrative roles.
 She periodically escapes to far-off places; travelling around Indonesia, Canada, and Europe in recent years.